-At a lower intensity, your body is able to burn more fat (green) and therefore, it requires less carbs (red).
+At a lower intensity, your body is able to burn more fat (green) and therefore, it requires fewer carbs (red).
 But the faster you are running, the less is your body able to use fat as an energy source (down to 0%).
-This means, more carbs are needed to cover the extreme energy demand when running with high speed (up to 100% of the required energy).
+This means, more carbs are needed to cover the extreme energy demand when running at high speed (up to 100% of the required energy).

 The metabolism of each person is unique and if you compare pictures A & B, the differences are easy to spot.

 This means that of two runners, both might use a different energy mix while running at the same speed.
 Imagine, both people will be running at a speed of 8 km/h and intend to burn some body fat (which would be one of the aims of basic endurance training).

 For person A, the usual running speed is an easy jog which contributes to the aim to burn fat and increases endurance (pic A: burning 50% of body fat and 50% carbs which is exactly the point where the red and green line are crossing).